wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 * IDs in the *router scope* can be chosen freely by the specific router implementation
 * IDs in the *session scope* SHOULD be incremented by 1 beginning with 1 (for each direction - *Client-to-Router* and *Router-to-Client*)

 > The reason to choose the specific upper bound is that 2^53 is the largest integer such that this integer and *all* (positive) smaller integers can be represented exactly in IEEE-754 doubles.
 Some languages (e.g. JavaScript) use doubles as their sole number type.
-Most languages do have signed and unsigned 64-bit integer types which both can hold any value from the specified range.
+Most languages do have signed and unsigned 64-bit integer types that both can hold any value from the specified range.
 >

 The following is a complete list of usage of IDs in the three categories for all WAMP messages.
 For a full definition of these see [messages section](#messages).